- Latest News

 With over 300 volunteers, many of whom are within vulnerable groups, Council is mindful of the safety and well-being of all who assist in its programs, facilities and services.

-Volunteer programs will progressively resume from Monday, 1 June.
+Volunteer programs are progressively resuming.
 Volunteers can choose whether to participate, and will need to undergo COVIDSafe training and abide by Council’s strict hygiene and cleaning measures.

 What about campsites and regional travel?

-Regional travel for South Australians resumed on 11 May.
+Regional travel for South Australians has resumed.
 Council campgrounds are now open.
 The Towitta Campground pavilion remains closed, but the campgrounds and toilets will be open.

 Crown land campsites are also open, along with camping and accommodation facilities in National Parks.
 Find more information here: https://www.environment.sa.gov.au/news-hub/news/articles/2020/05/camping-available-in-parks